 I work with: Concentrating Solar Power, Stationary Power

-Paul Gauche is manager of the Concentrating Solar Technologies department at Sandia National Laboratories (SNL).
-In this role, he also manages the Concentrating Solar Power (CSP) program and the National Solar Thermal Test Facility (NSTTF) in Albuquerque, New Mexico.
+Paul Gauche has managed the Concentrating Solar Technologies department at Sandia National Laboratories (SNL) since April 2017.
+In this role, he has also managed the Concentrating Solar Power (CSP) program and the National Solar Thermal Test Facility (NSTTF) in Albuquerque, New Mexico.
 Paul’s team focuses on developing CSP technology for the U.S. Department of Energy, and conducts high flux, high temperature testing for other customers that include the CSP industry, NASA and the U.S. Department of Defense.

-- Overall management and contracting at the NSTTF and the CSP program
+Overall management and contracting at the NSTTF and for the CSP program

 - Gauché, P., et al., “System value and progress of CSP,” Solar Energy, 152, (2017): 106-139, ISSN 0038-092X, https://doi.org/10.1016/j.solener.2017.03.072.

 - Pfenninger, S., Gauché, P., Lilliestam, J., Damerau, K., Wagner, F. and Patt, A., “Potential for Concentrating Solar Power to Provide Baseload and Dispatchable Power,” Nature Climate Change, (June 2014): 689-692, https://doi.org/10.1038/nclimate2276.